Of the many charts illustrating the enormous run-up of growth stocks in 2020, the chart below may take the cake.

 Tesla versus Berkshire Hathaway

-Has Tesla really increased shareholder value by 500% this year?
+Has Tesla really increased shareholder value by 500% in two years?
 Not likely, but the company’s 5:1 stock split and the announcement of its inclusion into the S&P 500 Index was enough to heighten the already-lofty sentiment around the stock.
 Using estimated 2020 earnings, Tesla’s stock has been trading at a price-to-earnings ratio of roughly 283x (depending on the day) compared to less than 30x for the S&P 500 Index.

 1Markets Insider.
 Business Insider.